 Tax Administration and Reporting Requirements

-Companies following Portugal’s corporate tax laws have to report as mandated, turn in accurate tax forms, and fulfill tight deadlines.
+Companies following Portugal’s corporate tax laws have to report as mandated, turn in accurate tax forms, and fulfil tight deadlines.
 Should they fail, they may incur fines additional expenses, and legal action.
 Expert advice can help one avoid pitfalls and manage difficult jobs more easily.

 Dealing with Transfer Pricing and Anti-Avoidance Rules